 Home Modification and Repair includes adaptations to homes that can make it easier and safer to manage activities of daily living such as bathing, cooking, and stair climbing.
 Examples include installing grab bars and transfer benches in bathrooms, and ramps and handrails for home access.
 Alterations to the physical structure of the home can improve its overall safety and condition.

 Home modification and repair promotes independence allowing older persons to remain in their homes.
-The most important purpose of home modification and repair is to help prevent accidents such as falls.
-Research suggests that one-third to one-half of home accidents can be prevented by home modification and repair.
-Older people too often live in older homes, 20 years or older, that desperately need some types of repairs and modifications.
-Home modification and repair can accommodate lifestyle changes along with declining abilities to also increase comfort.
+The most important purpose of home modification and repair is to help prevent accidents, such as falls.
+Older people too often live in older homes that, in addition to being ill-equipped to meet the needs of its aging resident, also often desperately need some type of repair and/or modification.
+The Census Bureau reveals that 1 in 3 older Americans has trouble utilizing at least 1 feature of their home.1 Home modification and repair can accommodate lifestyle changes along with declining abilities to also increase comfort.